jzbontar/vizrank/README.md

 Results
 -------

 The benchmark is performed on a i7 3770 CPU and GTX Titan GPU.
+We are measuring the execution time of the entire program, which includes loading the data into CPU and GPU memory.

 ### Number of attribute pairs ###

 We first plot CPU and GPU runtimes while varying the number of attribute pairs to score.
-The GPU implementation is roughly 25 times faster.
+The GPU implementation is up to 25 times faster.

 	NUM_ATTRS = 1000
 	NUM_EXAMPLES = 1000